gads14-nyc/fall_2014_lessons/01_intro_to_data_science/lab-1.md

 ```
 vagrant@data-science-toolbox:~$ dst setup base
 ```
-(Note that `vagrant@data-science-toolbox:~` indicates that this command should be run on the Data Science Toolbox.)

 - Step 3 created a file named `Vagrantfile`, which is a configuration file used by Vagrant.
 Open the file in your favorite text editor and add the following text somewhere around line 22: